Miata Seat Conversion

 Favorites

-My good friend Bob Danielson, who happens to own a far more famous Mimosa TR6, recently converted to Miata seats.
+My good friend Bob Danielson, who happens to own a far more famous yellow Mimosa TR6, recently converted to Miata seats.
 Bob

 took the time to document and post the process step by step on his great website and that gave me the initiative to start looking for seats.